-In the Robert Sheckley short story A Ticket to Tranai, the Earth-based protagonist has heard that the titular planet has no crime and no taxation.
+In the Robert Sheckley short story Literature/A Ticket to Tranai Literature/, the Earth-based protagonist has heard that the titular planet has no crime and no taxation.
 He finds out when he arrives that this is technically true, but only because there are no laws and the government employs muggers to take what it wants.

 People in Stanislaw Lem's world in The Futurological Congress could live life as they liked by taking pills which changed reality.
 Later the hero discovers that everything he's seen has been hallucinated because the government was hiding — with more drugs — that Earth is overcrowded and freezing and everyone will die soon.

 In his Observation on the Spot, another Ijon Tichy vehicle, Tichy visits Lusania — a country on the planet mentioned in one of his earlier adventures, where everyone lives in a seemingly perfect Utopia brought in by hypertech nanomachines.
 Half of the book is devoted to deconstruction of the folly of its creators — from the Tichy's standpoint he couldn't help to not notice glaring holes in the logic and workings of their society.
 And vice versa.